-Our entire activity from December 18, 2019 (inception) through March 31, 2020, was in preparation for our Initial Public Offering, and since such offering, our activity has been limited to the search for a prospective initial Business Combination.
+Our entire activity from December 18, 2019 (inception) through June 30, 2020, was in preparation for our Initial Public Offering, and since such offering, our activity has been limited to the search for a prospective initial Business Combination.
 We will not generate any operating revenues until the closing and completion of our initial Business Combination.

-For the three months ended March 31, 2020, we had net loss of approximately \$59,000, which consisted solely of general and administrative expenses.
+For the three months ended June 30, 2020, we had net loss of approximately \$286,000, which consisted of general and administrative expenses of approximately \$327,000, offset by approximately \$42,000 in interest earned on marketable securities held in Trust Account.